AutoZone: 1990s

-In 1991, its stock began trading on the New York Stock Exchange using the ticker symbol "AZO."
-It opened up at $27.50 a share.
-The fifth DC opens in Lafayette, Louisiana.
-The company also became the first auto parts retailer to register customer warranties in a computer database.
+In 1991, Hyde and KKR took the company public.
+Its stock began trading on the New York Stock Exchange using the ticker symbol "AZO."
+KKR initially held a majority of the stock, but began selling off its shares by 1993.

 In 1994, AutoZone began using satellites to facilitate communication between stores and the corporate office.
 Sales hit $1.5 billion.

 In 1995, AutoZone opened its 1,000th store in Louisville, Kentucky.
 Also, the Duralast trademark made its debut with the Duralast and Duralast Gold batteries.
 Total of stores is now 1,143 in 26 states.

-1996 was the year when the Internet era arrived at the company, when AutoZone opened its company Web site.
-The new commercial program debuted in Germantown, Tennessee.
-ALLDATA, a software company based in Elk Grove, California that provides automotive diagnostic and repair information, was acquired.
+In 1996, the company launched its website.
+It also spent $56 million to acquire ALLDATA, a software company based in Elk Grove, California that provides automotive diagnostic and repair information.

 Company founder Pitt Hyde retired as chairman and CEO in 1997.
 John Adams became the new chairman and CEO.

-In 1998, AutoZone acquired ADAP Inc. Who had stores under the ADAP Discount Auto Parts and Auto Palace nameplates respectively, both being auto parts chains in the northeastern United States with 112 stores, TruckPro L.P., a chain with 43 stores in 14 states, and the 560-store Chief Auto Parts Inc., a chain with a presence in 5 states.
-At the commencement of fiscal 1999, AutoZone made another acquisition by purchasing 100 Express stores from The Pep Boys—Manny, Moe & Jack.
-The company began a process of internationalization with their first store abroad, which opened in Nuevo Laredo, Mexico.
+AutoZone made several acquisitions in 1998.
+In January, it acquired 112 Auto Palace stores in six states for $55 million.
+It also bought 43 TruckPro L.P. locations in May and 560 Chief Auto Parts stores across in June.
+In October, AutoZone bought 100 Express auto parts stores from Pep Boys.
+The company established its first international location when it opened a store in Nuevo Laredo, Mexico in December 1998.
+By January 1999, it announced plans to open additional stores in the country.
 AutoZone closed the 1990s by debuting at the Fortune 500 list in 1999.

 2000s

+In 2000, AutoZone opened a data processing and support center, known as DataZone, in Chihuahua, Mexico.
+In the years to come, new departments, including Finance, Customer Service, IT, Merchandising, and Store Technical Support would be added.

-Steve Odland became AutoZone's third CEO in 2001.
-Also in 2001, AutoZone sold TruckPro to Paratus Capital Management.
+In January 2001, Steve Odland was named chairman and CEO, replacing Adams.
+That May, the company opened its 3,000th store in Cicero, Illinois.
+In December, AutoZone sold TruckPro to Paratus Capital Management.

 In 2002, AutoZone developed a network of "hub, feeder, and satellite" stores to have more product in the market area, while reducing inventory investment.
 Sales hit $5.33 billion.